yazykextension/forum/README.md

 3. **Engage in the discussion** - After you've created the issue, we'll review it and respond as quickly as possible.
 We may ask you for additional information or clarification, or we may provide you with a solution or workaround.
 Please engage in the discussion and provide feedback, so that we can work together to resolve the issue.

-Thank you for helping us improve Yazik Language Learning with Netflix!
+Thank you for helping us improve Yazik!

 Icon Credit Credit: <a href="https://iconscout.com/contributors/icon-54">Icon 54</a>